Swahili-Developers/Swahili-Dev-CV-s/IsakaMabagala.md

 What i am good at? (skills)
 ------
-- NestJS & Spring Boot - Work with them to develop secured APIs
+- NodeJS & Spring Boot (Java) - Work with them to develop secured APIs
 - Kotlin (language) - Work with it to develop mobile application (Android)
 - Swift (language) - Work with it to develop mobile application (iOS)
-- MongoDB & SQLite - Work with them to store data
+- Firestore, MongoDB & SQLite - Work with them to store data
-- Photoshop, Adobe XD and Zeplin - Use them to work with mobile app designers
+- Photoshop, Adobe XD, Sketch and Zeplin - Use them to work with mobile app designers
 - Android Studio, Xcode and Visual Studio Code as my best development tools

 Work Experience